 The Child, Teen and Family Center and Department of Psychiatry Building is dedicated to advancing the prevention and treatment of mental illness.
-Scheduled to open in 2020, UCSF has actively engaged neighbors as we plan for the development of this project.
+Now scheduled to open in 2021, UCSF has actively engaged neighbors as we plan for the development of this project.
 The planned mental health service and resource center at 2130 Third Street will offer state-of-the-art services to Bay Area adults and children, house research and become a hub where UCSF can host meetings and exchange expertise with San Francisco community and government partners.

 The center, made possible by an anonymous $50 million gift, also will house UCSF’s Department of Psychiatry, sitting in close proximity to both the UCSF neuroscience research community and UCSF Benioff Children’s Hospital San Francisco at Mission Bay.